LaDilettante/personal-webpage2/_posts/2016-05-15-Gibbs-sampling-normal-model.md

 <img src="/~aql3/figure/source/2016-05-15-Gibbs-sampling-normal-model/unnamed-chunk-5-1.png" title="plot of chunk unnamed-chunk-5" alt="plot of chunk unnamed-chunk-5" style="display: block; margin: auto;" />

 And that's the one of the simplest Gibbs sampler in Rcpp.
 In the next installment we will implement the Metropolis-Hastings sampler in Rcpp.
 You can click on the categories [Bayesian-sampler-in-Rcpp](/~aql3/bayesian-sampler-in-rcpp) to find more entries in this series.

-[^1]:
-Others have shown how to write [a Gibbs sampler in Rcpp](http://gallery.rcpp.org/articles/gibbs-sampler/), but only to sample from a bivariate distributions.